How To Keep Your Garden Healthy

 Prevention Is Better Than Cure

 Most of the times, diseases along with some minor issues only happens if you don’t take proper care of your garden.
 Diseases emerge when you have a sick plant (host), disease-causing organism (the pathogen) and favorable environment for disease.
-If all of these three things occur simultaneously you have an infected plant; if one or more of the factors is not present, then disease does not occur.
+If all of these three things occur simultaneously you have an infected plant; if one or more of the factors are not present, the disease does not occur.
 So, before these problems arise, it’s better to keep your garden healthy and in good shape.
 After all, prevention is always better than cure.

 Keep Your Garden Healthy With These Tips